top of page

 Access 4

 Approaching and traversing Isotopes Park is relatively easy.
-It is just a block off of I-25 with plenty of nearby parking ($5) across the intersection.
-Visitors or residents of Albuquerque may find it just as easy to get to via side streets vs getting on the interstate.
+It is just a block off I-25 with plenty of nearby parking ($7) across the intersection.
+Visitors or residents of Albuquerque may find it just as easy to get to via side streets versus getting on the interstate.

-Two bus stops are across the street but figuring out the ABQ bus schedule is difficult.
+Bus Route 16 drops fans off at the ballpark.
 An Amtrak Station is about 2 miles from Isotopes Park.
-The closest airport is Albuquerque Sunport Airport, about a 5-min drive to the ballpark.
+The closest airport is the Albuquerque Sunport Airport, about a 5-minute drive to the ballpark.

 The gates open an hour before the first pitch.
-Three entrances are available with the one behind home used only for those with club or VIP tickets.
-Fans are required to use clear plastic tote bags; no backpacks.
+Three entrances are available, with the one behind home used only for those with club or VIP tickets.
+Fans are required to use clear plastic bags, no backpacks.
 The concourse gets quite crowded behind home plate but opens up nicely down the lines.
 Patrons can walk the entire concourse circumference.
 Fans must cross a small bridge to complete the circle (fans afraid of heights and such things may find this difficult).

 Re-entry is not permitted.